AuroraEditor/AuroraEditor/AuroraEditorModules/Modules/AppPreferences/src/Documentation.docc/Create a View.md

 Inside the folder create a new SwiftUI view and name it "PreferencesAdvancedView.swift".

-Then go to the main `CodeEdit` target and open the "AppDelegate.swift" and scroll down to find the `private lazy var preferencesWindowController` instance.
+Then go to the main `AuroraEditor` target and open the "AppDelegate.swift" and scroll down to find the `private lazy var preferencesWindowController` instance.
 Search for the `Pane` titled "Advanced" and replace `PreferencesPlaceholderView()` with your newly created `PreferencesAdvancedView()`.

 Back in "PreferencesAdvancedView.swift" implement your option like that: